GRI content index

 Operational sites owned, leased, managed in, or adjacent to, protected areas and areas of high biodiversity value outside protected Areas

-AMAG currently owns around 300 hectares of land.
-The industrially built-up area amounts to around 100 hectares.
-A total of 178 hectares form part of the company’s own forestry operation, which in turn forms part of the Lachforst forest complex and is managed under the supervision of a forest warden.
+AMAG currently owns around 300 ha of land.
+The industrially built-up area amounts to around 100 ha.
+Around 180 ha form part of the company’s own forestry operation, which in turn forms part of the Lachforst woodland complex and is managed under the supervision of a forest warden.
 This entails special requirements – as does the proximity to the nature reserves “Unterer Inn” and “Buchenwald” only a few kilometres away, the fauna-flora-habitat area (FFH area) “Auwälder am unteren Inn” and the “Salzachmündung” bird sanctuary in Bavaria, which are subject to stringent nature conservation guidelines.
 In its construction activities, AMAG endeavours to minimise as far as possible its interventions into nature, and protect animals and plants in their habitat.

 Other indirect (Scope 3) GHG emissions